Skip to content

 Processing Fee Payments + Costs

-• Processing fee: auto-calculated as the negotiated unit price × return quantity (unit can be meter / kg / roll / yard, etc.); one-time fees are also supported (plate fee / sampling fee / setup fee, etc.)
+• Processing fee: auto-calculated as the negotiated unit price × stock-in quantity (unit can be meter / kg / bolt / yard, etc.); one-time fees are also supported (plate fee / trial-sample fee / setup fee, etc.)

 • Costs: multiple entries can stack, each linked to a specific batch or to the outsourcing order.
 Common types include: